 Like I said in my previous post, I won a lovely pointed pen set during the Inks & Colors: CPH Meet.
 Included were an oblique wooden nib holder, a Blanzy-France Sergent-Major Superieure 2500 nib, and a jar of sumi ink.
 The whole set was generously sponsored by SEVEN DAYS OF WORK, a Las Piñas-based supplier of affordable hand-crafted nib holders.
 Check out some of their gorgeous works:

-BLUE MELODIES SERIES FROM LEFT TO RIGHT: 1.)
+BLUE MELODIES FROM LEFT TO RIGHT: 1.)
 Aria of The Sea-SOLD Body Length: 140mm 2.)
-Hymn of The Tides-Available Body Length: 128mm 3.)Sonata of The Ocean-Available Body Length: 150mm — All pens from these set are ergonomic right oblique with Bullock style flange and costs Php1,000 each.
+Hymn of The Tides-SOLD Body Length: 128mm 3.)Sonata of The Ocean-SOLD Body Length: 150mm — All pens from these set are ergonomic right oblique with Bullock style flange and costs Php1,000 each.
 Shipping fee not included.
 These also are hand-painted and clear coated, and are made to fit a tripod grip.
 DM for inquiries. 🙂 — #handcarved #obliquepenholderph #obliquepenph #obliquepensph #localph #handmade #handmadepen #dippen #calligraphyph #calligraphybn #calligraphyphilippines #craftsph #copperplateph #obliquepen #philippines #sevendaysofwork

-The one I got was simple, sturdy holder perfect for a beginner like me.
+The one I got was simple, sturdy oblique holder perfect for a beginner like me.
 The wooden handle is light and smooth, and feels good in my hand.
 Though made for right-handed users, it feels comfortable in my left hand as well (I am a lefty).
 I’ve been practicing since I got it and it’s starting to feel natural in my grip, dextral (right-handed) orientation notwithstanding.

 These are some of the drills I’ve been doing for practice using the oblique holder and Blanzy-France nib.
 Not the most consistent I’ve done but not too bad for total pointed pen newbie, I think.